mpycroft/raytracer/README.md

   vector of values for a minimum using iterators.
 May need to check later on if its more efficient to use a different data structure or store elements sorted, etc. when we have lots of hits.
+* We only store the transformation matrix with each object, we may consider precomputing the inverted matrix as well.